 There are numerous approaches to psychotherapy and it can be useful for clients to explore the various options prior to starting therapy.

-Cognitive Behavioral Therapy (CBT) is a topical example and is an example of one of the evidence based therapeutic approaches.
+Cognitive Behavioral Therapy (CBT) is just one example of one of the evidence based therapeutic approaches.

 Modern research by professor Mick Cooper indicated that 79% of clients with similar presenting issues who received psychotherapeutic treatment showed improvement versus those who did not (control group).